2102Mule-Nick/zephyr_zambrano_p1/README.md

 ## Features

-List of features ready and TODOs for future development
+Technologies
 * REST: This application contains a fully functional publicly-facing REST API.
-Users can submit GET, PUT, POST, and DELETE requests (see the package titled "com.hotel.controller" in the project titled "hotel").
+Users can submit GET, PUT, POST, and DELETE requests (see the classes inside the package titled "com.hotel.controller" in the project titled "hotel" for all possible requests).
 The publicly-facing REST API connects to the PostgreSQL database using JDBC.
 * JDBC: This application uses JDBC to connect to the database and create, read, update, and delete data from the database.
 * Logging: This application uses Log4J in the Dao classes to log all database interactions.

+Features
+* Accounts: Users can create, view, update, and delete accounts.
+Users can also check if a specific username is available.
+* Reservations: Users can create and view their reservations.
+The hotel can view all reservations.
+* Rooms: Users can view all of the types of available hotel rooms as well as their prices.
+* Dates: Users can view all available dates to reserve a room at the hotel, as well as check-in and check-out times.

 To-do list:
+* More Reservation functionality (update and delete reservations): Did not have time to implement these, but I would like to implement them in the future
-* Spring Transactions & JMS: transactions involving JMS timeout and rollback, but in the future I would like to fix this
+* Spring Transactions & JMS: Rransactions involving JMS timeout and rollback, but in the future I would like to fix this
-* SOAP: right now the SOAP client does not run properly, but in the future this is something I would like to implement
+* SOAP: Right now the SOAP client does not run properly, but in the future this is something I would like to implement

 ## Getting Started